Laoujin/licenser/README.md

 ## Usage
 In your project directory root:
 ```
-# Create or update LICENSE file from package.json
+# Create or update LICENSE file from package.json or from `licenser config`
 $ licenser set

 # Create or update LICENSE file and update package.json